Prepare Your Perennials for Autumn

-In general, if you live in a warm-winter area, do a basic clean up of your garden beds and replace diseased or worn-out plants.
+As autumn arrives, gardening fans will have to do some prep work to protect perennial plants.
+In general, if you live in a warm-winter area, do a basic cleanup of your garden beds and replace diseased or worn-out plants.
 Gardeners in all other climates need to keep plant roots from freezing and to prepare perennials for the spring.

 In the early fall, dead-head perennials and you may have flowers for several more weeks.
 The goal is to keep the flowers from forming seeds.
 Destroy any diseased or insect-ridden perennials and clean up leaves that have fallen to the ground.
-This may include columbine, delphinium, daylily, some lilies, peonies.
+This may include columbine, delphinium, day lily, other lilies, and peonies.

 In the late fall, clear out anything that will be a determent to a beautiful spring garden, or that looks messy in the winter.
 This might include: anemone, coreopsis, delphinium, geranium, hostas, and phlox.

-Plants that don't need to be cut back include: evergreens (or trim them a little bit after they bloom), alyssum, dianthus, lavender, creeping phlox, sedum, violas, and others.
-Fuchsia, hypericum (woody-stemmed perennials) should not be cut back, instead prune them in the spring.
-Coneflowers, asters, astilbe, sedum and other plants with seed heads will feed birds over the winter.
-Consider leaving these during the winter.
+Plants that don't need to be cut back include evergreens (or trim them a little bit after they bloom), alyssum, dianthus, lavender, creeping phlox, sedum, violas, and others.
+Fuchsia, hypericum (woody-stemmed perennials) should not be cut back; instead prune them in the spring.
+Coneflowers, asters, astilbe, sedum and other plants with seed heads will feed birds over the winter, so consider leaving these.
 Asters, coreopsis, Shasta daisies, poppies, and salvia have a group of evergreen leaves close to the ground.
 Leave these alone, but cut the dead leaves off in the spring.

-After the first frost when foliage begins to yellow and die, cut back the foliage, dig, and store tender perennial bulbs (dahlias and gladiolus, for example) that can't survive the winter in the ground in a cold climate.
+After the first frost when foliage begins to yellow and die, cut back the foliage.
+Then dig up and store tender perennial bulbs (dahlias and gladiolus, for example) that can't survive the winter in the ground in a cold climate.
 When digging, be careful not to damage the underground bulb or tuber.

-Buy mulch at a bargain in the fall, spread it on your garden, and stockpile some for next spring.
-Or, use dried maple leaves, straw, dried evergreen boughs, and other compost.
+Buy mulch at a bargain price in the fall, spread it on your garden, and stockpile some for next spring.
+Or use dried maple leaves, straw, dried evergreen boughs, and other compost.
 Apply loosely around the base of plants.
 Spread a 4- to 6-inch-thick layer around the beds.
 This releases nutrients to the plants and improves the soil.
-Here's a list of what to mulch from perennials.com.

 Winter can be a time to enjoy the color and fruits of your indoor plants.
-Prepare your outdoor garden to hunker down through the winter months, move plants indoors, and supplement your indoor winter garden with blooms and small fruit trees.
+Prepare your outdoor garden to hunker down through the winter months, move plants indoors when feasible, and supplement your indoor winter garden with blooms and small fruit trees.